scriptogre/platform-astro/src/content/course_lessons/introduction/recap.md

 ---
 title: "Recap"
+description: "The Pyoneer Project is a free, open-source, full-stack Python learning path.
+It's the source that any ambitious self-taught developer attempting full-stack engineering with Python would benefit from."
+image: {
+  src: '/recap.webp',
+  alt: 'Recap'
+}
 chapter: introduction
 index: 4
+pubDate: '2023-10-24'
 ---

 - **Guidance, Not Coding**: This isn't a typical coding course.
 It's your roadmap for self-taught full-stack development, specifically in Python.